The GUAPOS project. VI: the chemical inventory of shocked gas: G31.41 shock versus hot core, and comparison with other sources

 Figure \ref{fig:Correlaciones_fuentes_S} shows the molecular ratios of S- and P-bearing species, normalized with OCS.
-The best correlation is found between the G31.41 shock and G+0.693 ($m$=0.66, based on 10 molecules).
+The best correlation is found between the G31.41 shock and G+0.693 ($m$=0.66, based on ten molecules).
 The ratios of the species are slightly higher in the G31.41 shock within the gray shaded area (with the only exception of CS, which is only slightly higher).

-The correlations with the G31.41 core and L1157-B1 are poor ($m$=0.31 and 0.43, based on 7 and 8 molecules, respectively).
-Moreover, we note that these correlations have high values of $p$, and hence the results are not reliable.
-In the latter case, the ratios are within $\pm$1 order of magnitude (gray shaded area in the upper right panel in Fig. \ref{fig:Correlaciones_fuentes_S}).
-In the former case, the ratios in the G31.41 shock are always higher than those in the core similarly to O-bearing molecules, and they show larger dispersion.

-We did not perform the correlation test between G31.41 shock and Sgr B2(N1) OF because only two molecules are available.
+The correlations with the G31.41 core and L1157-B1 are poor ($m$=0.31 and 0.43, based on seven and eight molecules, respectively).
+Moreover, we note that these correlations have high values of $p$, and hence, the results are not reliable.
+In the latter case, the ratios are within one order of magnitude (gray shaded area in the upper right panel in Fig. \ref{fig:Correlaciones_fuentes_S}).
+In the former case, the ratios in the G31.41 shock are always higher than those in the core, similar to the O-bearing molecules, and their dispersion is higher.
+We did not perform the correlation test between the G31.41 shock and Sgr B2(N1) OF because only two molecules are available.